A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 3 | Down Comes the Rain  | 640
 4 | The Haunted Heart    | 90
 5 | Harrowing the Hook   | 510

+- Encounters use the 1E Challenge Rating (CR) as their basis.
+Creature levels are usually the same as CR or 1 or 2 higher.
+Relatively low CRs tend to need to be raised more to work in 2E.

 ### TO DO
   - Final review and clean up.